b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy/Helen Kimball.md

 &nbsp;

 Alright, now...
 You can read the rest of this article if you think added context will make this somehow less awful.
-Maybe you can explain this me how marriage "for eternity alone" means there were no sexual relations.
+Maybe *you* can explain to me how marriage "for eternity alone" means there were no sexual relations.
 What the fuck does that even mean?

 I don't know how else to ask this: **why would Helen consider the marriage a sacrifice?** That sure makes it sound like it wasn't a romantic, mutually beneficial agreement between two consenting parties.
 That makes me think it wasn't marriage as you and I think of it today.
 Maybe things have dramatically changed since 1843, and I'm just naive?